tanvi-962006/paper_notes/README.md

-# 📝 PaperTrail — Your Quick Note-Taking Buddy
+# 📝 PaperTrail — Your Quick Note

 A clean and beautiful note-taking app built with React.
 Jot down your thoughts, ideas, and to-dos on realistic-looking notepad cards — and delete them when you're done!